DuyNguyen1879/spoofing-and-phishing-alert-zimlet/README.md

 # Automatically notify your helpdesk
 You can have your users automatically submit suspicious mail to your helpdesk staff by configuring the `alertmail` property in config_template.xml.

+# Ignore trusted reply-to's
+You can set trusted reply-to's by adding a semi-colon separated list in `ignorelist`

 # Help us improve!
 Please help us and add more Spam Assassin tags to this Zimlet, just open a Github issue and copy SA message headers of Phishing mail.